Social Anxiety: Easing the Weight of Being Seen

 • Build confidence and self-trust, one step at a time

-It’s a gentle, empowering process, always led by you.
+It is a gentle, empowering process that is always led by you.

-You’re Not Alone — and You’re Not Failing
+You Are Not Alone and You Are Not Failing

-You’re doing your best with the signals your nervous system is sending.
-That’s not just surviving — that’s strength.
+You are not weak.
+You are not failing.
+You are doing your best with the signals your nervous system is sending.
+That is not just surviving.
+That is strength.

-You don’t have to change everything at once.
+You do not have to change everything at once.
 Start with small shifts:

 • Take a breath before you respond

-• Remind yourself, “It’s all right to be a bit awkward sometimes”
+• Remind yourself, “It is okay to be a bit awkward sometimes”

 • Reach out without feeling you have to explain everything

-If you're ready to try something different, trance could be a gentle place to begin.
+If you are ready to try something different, hypnotherapy could be a gentle place to begin.

-📍 Based in Llangorse, Brecon, Powys, Wales — also available online UK-wide.
+📍 Based in Llangorse, near Brecon, Hay-On-Wye, and Crickhowell, Wales.
+Online sessions available UK-wide.

 👉 Book a free consultation

-👉 Or read more on how I can help with anxiety
+👉 Read more on how I can help with anxiety

 Next